 4. Gone Girl (2014)

-She lived a lie her whole life.
-While she was the girl who never played the cello or even the one who never got a pet dog.
+She lived a lie her whole life and was the woman who never played the cello or even the one who never got a pet dog.
 She wrote things that meant something to her.
 Her inspired paranoia, or her imaginative psyche, or even her outlook towards the constitution of marriage.
 She was insecure & docile, she was bitchy and intelligent.
 This is the story of Amazing Amy & the flirtatious and charming boy of her dreams.
 Mr. Fincher here strips everyone down naked and presents their unspooled brain for auction.

 Also Related to David Fincher – Gone Girl [2014] Review: Our Quiet Secret